 Autism & Asperger Syndrome

-and Guidelines for Treatment & Intervention.
+Basic Information and Guidelines for Assessment and Diagnosis [.pdf].
 (Yale Child Study Center)

 Autistic Disorder - DSM IV Definition